Global-Survival/curiosume/doc/netention_user_guide.md

 #

-# Verification System
+# Trust System

-(note : another term than verification would be great)
+Self-organising moderation system that can scale to any number of users without the need of a centralised authority.
+It aims at constantly improve the quality of the ontology and the good behaviour within the system.
+It can also expand to a reputation economy.

-Verified users
+Trusted users

 A verified user has been tagged positively by at least three verified users.
 This kind of tag can be also used as a kind of reputation currency to build a trusted network.

-Verified taggers
+Trusted taggers

-Have created at least three basic tags that have been upgraded to verified tags
+Have created at least three basic tags that have been upgraded to trusted tags

-Verified tags
+Trusted tags

-Have been reviewed by at least three verified taggers.
-Unique objects that corresponds to the "good practices of creating a tag"(these practices will obviously be crucial).
+Have been reviewed by at least three trusted taggers.
+Unique objects that corresponds to the "good practices of creating a tag".

 Each created object gives or removes a certain amount of points.
 Each type of action provides then specific points that allows one to progressively access more potential within netention.